James E. Lyon

-James Edwin Lyon, Jr., known as Jimmy Lyon (August 25, 1927 – May 1, 1993), was a banker, real estate developer, and Republican politician from Houston, Texas.
+James Edwin Lyon, Jr., known as Jimmy Lyon (August 25, 1927 – May 1, 1993), was an American banker, real estate developer, and Republican politician from Houston, Texas.
 Member of the Council for National Policy (not the Center for National Policy).

 Business background

 A graduate of the former San Jacinto High School in Houston, Lyon served in the United States Marine Corps and attended Rice University and the University of Houston.
 In 1962, the Junior Chamber International in Houston named him one of five "Outstanding Young Texans."

 Lyon excelled in business as the chairman of the board of Ruska Instrument Corporation, a calibration company, and the 13-floor former River Oaks Bank and Trust Company, located and named for the affluent River Oaks neighborhood of Houston.
 In 1991, Compass Bancshares purchased River Oaks Bank.
 Lyon's real estate company had also constructed the River Oaks Bank building.
 Lyon was a former board member of the Federal National Mortgage Association, known as Fannie Mae.